OliveIsLazy/Project-1.3/How to: GitHub.md

 ###### 4. The README.md file

-A decription og the project, its main documents, how to download and use it as well as any additional information.
+A decription of the project, its main documents, how to download and use it as well as any additional information.
-The .md extension is important as without it the file will be taken as a file holding source code. the .md extension allows users to apply the [flavored Markdown syntax](https://help.github.com/articles/about-writing-and-formatting-on-github/) GitHub uses to stylise files.
+The extension .md denotes that the file is written with [flavored Markdown syntax](https://help.github.com/articles/about-writing-and-formatting-on-github/), a syntax GitHub uses to stylise text, and can be replaced with the .txt extension.
+The file extension of a file is important so be sure to add it i.e. add .py for python code files, .java for java code files.

-#### Lisences *(stub)*
+#### Licenses *(stub)*

-A lisence tells other users what you can and cannot do with your software.
-In regards to choosing a lisence (from [help.GitHub](https://help.github.com/articles/licensing-a-repository/)):
+A license tells other users what you can and cannot do with your software.
+In regards to choosing a license (from [help.GitHub](https://help.github.com/articles/licensing-a-repository/)):

 > You're under no obligation to choose a license.
 However, without a license, the default copyright laws apply, meaning that you retain all rights to your source code and no one may reproduce, distribute, or create derivative works from your work.

-GitHub help also created [this](https://choosealicense.com/) to help you choose your lisence.
+GitHub help also created [this](https://choosealicense.com/) to help you choose your license.

-The MIT lisence is a common lisence if you don't really know what to do and want to have a project open source.
+The MIT license is a common license if you don't really know what to do and want to have a project open source.

-#### Files and folders
+#### Files, folders and other stuff

 When you're interacting with a depo, note what branch you're looking at.

 To better understand folders and moving files, think of the repo in question as the super folder, the folder that holds all folders.
 If you want to create a new folder, it must not have a unique name in the current folder.